Born to lose: the sad start and tragic end of Sid Vicious

 John Simon Beverley (aka Sid Vicious) died 40 years ago today.
 He is exactly the kind of person who represents a challenge to psychologists, because he is such a challenge to our capacity for empathy.

-The public image is of someone uncontrollably violent and anarchic, and ultimately a convicted murderer [Edit: he is often presumed to be a murderer, even though his died before his trial, so was never convicted].
+The public image is of someone uncontrollably violent and anarchic, and ultimately accused of murder [Edit: he is often presumed to be a murderer, even though his died before his trial, so was never convicted].
 But the underlying story is of a boy who grew up without a dad, raised by a mum who was a drug user and dealer.
 Clearly, not a good start in life.
 Prenatal exposure to substance abuse can impact behaviour throughout the lifespan, and we know that dads can have a stabilising influence on their sons.
 His own drug abuse began early in life and he became a heroin addict, which some would argue is a form of self-medication for emotional problems.

 Some of the people around him who could have helped (for example, Sex Pistols manager Malcolm McLaren) simply encouraged his bad behaviour.
 In fact many people would have been disappointed if Sid Vicious didn’t live up to his name, and when you get positive reinforcement for behaving badly it doesn’t make sense to behave like a saint.